 HIV eliminated from mice using CRISPR and LASER ART

-Dr. Kamel Khalili In the United States alone, there are approximately 1.1 million people living with Human immunodeficiency virus (HIV), a virus that weakens the immune system by destroying important cells that fight off disease and infection.
-This number is much larger on a global scale, with 36.9 million people living with HIV as of … Continue reading HIV eliminated from mice using CRISPR and LASER ART
+Dr. Kamel Khalili In the United States, about 1.1 million people live with HIV, a virus that attacks and destroys the immune cells that fight infection.
+Globally, 36.9 million people were living with HIV as of 2017.
+Without treatment, HIV can severely damage the immune system and progress to AIDS, a life-threatening condition.
+Antiretroviral therapy … Continue reading HIV eliminated from mice using CRISPR and LASER ART

 Stem Cell Roundup: Crafty Cancer, Fighting Viruses, and Brainstorm ALS Trial Expands to Canada